AMELY

 Amelogenin, Y isoform is a protein that in humans is encoded by the AMELY gene.
 AMELY is located on the Y chromosome and encodes a form of amelogenin.
 Amelogenin is an extracellular matrix protein involved in biomineralization during tooth enamel development.

 Clinical significance

 Mutations in the related AMELX gene on the X chromosome cause X-linked amelogenesis imperfecta.

+The presence or lack of the Y isoform of Amelogenin in fossilized enamel can be used to determine the sex of ancient hominids.